 The Department recognizes its responsibility to train all Ph.D. candidates as teachers and requires that all doctoral students with no prior teaching experience complete a minimum of 3 quarters of language teaching (Spanish 399, University Teaching).
 All doctoral students with no previous coursework on teaching methodology must take HUM 398A (2 units; Spring quarter of their first year) and HUM 398B (2 units; Fall quarter of their second year) to gain knowledge and experience on the best approaches to foreign language teaching..

-Moreover, all doctoral students are encouraged to complete a teaching practicum course (Spanish 292) by co-teaching an upper-division course with a professor (maximum of 2 which must be taken prior to advancement).
+Moreover, students are encouraged to complete a teaching practicum course (Spanish 292) by co-teaching an upper-division course with a professor (maximum of 2 which must be taken prior to advancement).
 The purpose of this course is to gain professional training in teaching literature and culture.
 Prior to the quarter, the professor and student will meet to design the syllabus and objectives of the course; in addition to attending class sessions, the student will also teach a minimum of three, maximum of five, class hours under the supervision of the professor.
 It is recommended that the student prepare a class plan for discussion with the professor prior to teaching a class.
 The student may also hold office hours, conduct review sessions, give exams, and help in the grading of papers and exams.
 The doctoral student will enroll in Spanish 292 (Teaching Practicum) for a letter grade of S/U.

 PH.D.
 QUALIFYING EXAMINATION